The Number That Gets Announced and the Number That Matters

 The result: from 60% of the population in poverty in 1990, extreme poverty reached 2% by the early 2020s.

 India has grown fast.
 But nearly half a billion working-age Indians remain unemployed or inactive.
 Vietnam's poverty fell because it created formal jobs in manufacturing that absorbed the rural poor into the cash economy.
-India's growth has been more concentrated in services and has not replicated that effect at the same scale.
+India's growth has been strong in services.
+Replicating that manufacturing absorption effect - especially in the poorest states - is the next major lever.

 The Ministry of Rural Development controls MGNREGA, the rural housing scheme, and India's main rural poverty programs.
-The Rs 86,000 crore MGNREGA budget has been frozen for five consecutive years - meaning in real terms, it has been cut each year.
-Nobody gets fired for this.
+The Rs 86,000 crore MGNREGA budget has remained flat for five consecutive years in nominal terms - a real-terms cut each year given inflation.
+This needs to change.

 The Ministry of Statistics and Programme Implementation controls the household consumption surveys that form the basis for all poverty estimates.
-This ministry suppressed the 2017-18 consumption survey when its results were unfavorable, releasing the data only after years of delay.
+The controversy over the 2017-18 consumption survey - which was delayed for years before release - created unnecessary uncertainty.
+Timely, transparent data publication should be a non-negotiable standard going forward.

 Parliament has asked at least seven separate questions across both houses about when India will update its official poverty line.
-The government's replies have been evasive and near-identical each time.
+A clear timeline from the government would strengthen trust in India's development story - not weaken it.

 What Would It Cost